IAmJonoBo/n00-horizons/learning-log/LL-14-01-25-frontier-ops-control-plane-enablement.md

 2. Created `.dev/automation/scripts/github-project-apply-blueprint.sh` with template-number awareness so `gh project copy` always receives required flags, plus fallbacks when running without a template ID.
 3. Updated the project orchestration runbook to surface the new script, blueprint workflow, and automation ordering for agents.
 4. Captured baseline Grafana dashboard + alert definitions under `observability/` and linked them from the charter so telemetry expectations are codified.
+5. Cloned the canonical GitHub project template (`#5`) into a dedicated control-plane board (`#6`) via `.dev/automation/scripts/github-project-apply-blueprint.sh`.
+6. Ran `.dev/automation/scripts/erpnext-import-blueprint.sh` against the local ERPNext stack; import failed because the `project` app (provider of `project.api.import_blueprint`) is not installed.
+Logged output in `/tmp/erpnext_import_resp.json` for follow-up once the app is available.

 ## Next Steps

-- Wire baseline Grafana dashboard + alert rules, commit JSON definitions, and attach to the project backlog.
+- Wire baseline Grafana dashboard + alert rules in staging, capture the Grafana import run ID, and append it to this log.
-- Import `PM-FOPS-CTRL` blueprint into ERPNext staging using the published script stub and record execution in project sync artefacts.
+- Re-run `erpnext-import-blueprint.sh` once the `project` app is deployed so the PM-FOPS-CTRL blueprint lands cleanly; confirm via `project.sync.erpnext` artefact update.
 - Capture automation results via `project.sync.github`/`project.sync.erpnext` and update the control-plane charter with observations.